-The First Class cabin consists of only 6 suites, with 3 suites on each side of the aisle.
+The First Class cabin consists of only six suites, with three suites on each side of the aisle.
 That’s a downscale compared to SQ’s A380s with the old layout, which features 12 First Class suites.

 Beautifully crafted walls frame the aisle, only interrupted by the sliding doors, which give access to the individual suites.
-Two stylishly furnished lavatories further accentuate the exclusivity of the First Class cabin in the front, one of which features palatial dimensions has a sit-down vanity counter and is stocked with Lalique toiletries (e.g., special citrus-scented facial mist, body lotion, and fragrance).
+Two stylishly furnished lavatories further accentuate the exclusivity of the First Class cabin in the front.
+One features palatial dimensions, has a sit-down vanity counter and is stocked with Lalique toiletries (e.g., special citrus-scented facial mist, body lotion, and fragrance).

-Etihad Airways and Singapore Airlines are the only airlines to operate single-aisle First Class cabins on the upper deck of their A380s.
-I think that Singapore Airlines beats its Middle East competitor because Singapore Airlines’s First Class cabin feels even more exclusive (6 larger suites on SQ compared to 9 smaller suites on Etihad) and all of SQ suites face forward, which is not the case with Etihad Airways (with 5 rear-facing seats on a total of 9).
+Etihad Airways and Singapore Airlines are the only ones operating single-aisle First Class cabins on the upper deck of their A380s.
+I think that Singapore Airlines beats its Middle East competitor because Singapore Airlines’s First Class cabin feels even more exclusive (6 larger suites on SQ compared to 9 smaller suites on Etihad), and all of SQ suites face forward, which is not the case with Etihad Airways (with 5 rear-facing seats on a total of 9).

 I had pre-booked suite 3A for the 13-hour flight from London to Singapore.
 The suite was separated from the aisle by sliding doors and was surrounded by high walls to ensure privacy.
 All suites have identical decor, complete with lavish yet stylish furnishings, much like a mini-hotel room.

-The 53 cm (21 inches) wide armchair is the centerpiece of the suite.
-The seat itself was upholstered in fine leather from Poltrona Frau, which also produces Ferrari, Alfa Romeo, and Maserati seats.
+The suite’s centerpiece is the 53 cm (21 inches) wide armchair.
+The seat was upholstered in fine leather from Poltrona Frau, which also produces Ferrari, Alfa Romeo, and Maserati seats.
 The super-comfy chair is fully adjustable, swiveled, and reclined up to 45 degrees.

-In front of the seat was the bed, folded up when you board the plane and are made up when you requested turn-down service during the flight.
+The bed was in front of the seat, folded up when you board the plane and made up when you requested turn-down service during the flight.
 The bed was 80.5 inches (205 cm) long and was comfortable but not particularly large and rather too firm, one of my very few gripes during this excellent flight.

 Once the bed is folded out, the suite feels smaller, so if you’re not sleeping, it’s better to stow the bed and enjoy the space.

 There was plenty of storage space within the suite.
 A personal wardrobe was located in the seat’s aisle wall, with enough space for smaller bags, shoes, and a jacket with a mirror in the door.
-Larger items could be stored under a fixed panel by the windows that served as a support for the bed’s head when unfolded.
+Larger items could be stored under a fixed panel by the windows that supported the bed’s head when unfolded.
 Along the window, there were three storage compartments, one of them featuring a backlit vanity mirror.